 And then, Stella and her husband went to an improv show.
 Stella was really excited about the possibility of taking classes and her husband registered her for the first one.
 She offered him the chance to join her, which he did, and they each completed two levels of training, a total of 11 classes, over the next three years.

 By the time Stella was done with the improv classes, she was also done with corporate accounting.
-She was firmly on a path that included completing training as a coach, certifying as an Instructor of Trainers, and more.
+She was firmly on a path that led to completion of coach training, certification as an Instructor of Trainers with the Girl Scouts, certification as an Emotional and Social Intelligence Coach, and more.
+She even followed up her improv training with a class in comedy writing and has had some of her short plays performed at a local community theatre.

-Instead, she chose to focus on applied improvisation, helping people in business employ the skills the actors use on stage in their roles as leaders and teachers.
+Instead, she chose to focus on applied improvisation, helping people in business to strengthen their career and life performances by employing the skills the actors use on stage.